Being a symbol of hope for nature and climate

 Will you Join us?

 Our climate is changing, and nature is declining.
 From extreme weather events to sinking cities and homes, from deforestation and ocean pollution to shrinking wildlife populations and habitats.
 Humans continue to shape the planet, but we can’t tackle the climate crisis without stopping the destruction of our forests or the pollution of our ocean.
-Everyone has a part to play – and it starts with a single switch.
+Together we can make small, positive changes to bring our world back to life.
+We all have a part to play - and Earth Hour is a great place to start.